cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

+:+1::tada: Thanks :tada::+1:

 # Contributing to cyber-dojo's Language & Test-Framework (LTF) start-points

-:+1::tada: Thanks :tada::+1:

 The cyber-dojo Language & Test-Framework start-point repos all live in the [cyber-dojo-start-points](https://github.com/cyber-dojo-start-points) GitHub organzation.
 Each repository defines the *starting files* and associated details for _one_ Language & Test-Framework.
 For example:
 - [csharp-nunit](https://github.com/cyber-dojo-start-points/csharp-nunit)
 - [python-pytest](https://github.com/cyber-dojo-start-points/python-pytest)
 - [java-junit](https://github.com/cyber-dojo-start-points/java-junit)

-## The two best ways you can contribute
+## The best way you can contribute to the LTFs

-### 1. Speed up a slow LTF
+### Speed up a slow LTF

 For example, the initial start-point for `csharp-nunit` used `dotnet` commands which took ~8 seconds (which is a long time for one trivial test).